PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-1-beta1.md

 If you prefer not to use the Classic version, you can build a custom ZIP file using the PrestaShop 9.1 Beta 1 installer, which does not include PrestaShop SA modules.
 To do so, use the [PrestaShop Release Creation](https://github.com/PrestaShop/PrestaShop/tree/develop/tools/build) tool.

-1. Clone the [PrestaShop repository](https://github.com/PrestaShop/PrestaShop/tree/9.1.0-beta.1) using the "9.1.0-beta.1" tag: `git clone git@github.com:PrestaShop/PrestaShop.git --branch "9.1.0-beta.1" .`.
-Note: Use a directory name other than `.` if you wish to clone the repository elsewhere.
+1. Clone the [PrestaShop repository](https://github.com/PrestaShop/PrestaShop/tree/9.1.0-beta.1-build) using the "9.1.0-beta.1-build" tag: `git clone git@github.com:PrestaShop/PrestaShop.git --branch "9.1.0-beta.1-build" .`.
+Note: use a directory name other than `.` if you wish to clone the repository elsewhere.
 2. Run `composer create-release` or `php tools/build/CreateRelease.php` in the root directory of the PrestaShop repository.
 3. The script will create a ZIP file with the PrestaShop 9.1 Beta 1 distribution in the `tools/build/releases/9.1.0_date_time/` directory.